lethain/staff-eng/src/markdown/guides/learn-to-never-be-wrong.md

 **Listening through questions** is a form of active listening with the goal of understanding the rest of the room's perspectives.
 The act of asking good questions with good intent opens up a conversation, creating space and safety for others to ask their own questions.
 Good questions are asked with the desire to learn, and they are specific.
 They sharpen the conversation.
 They free the answerer from the obligation to defend their position.
 In a potentially contentious meeting, ask three good questions before you share your perspective, and you'll see the room shift around you.

-Good meetings start from a clear purpose and agenda, but many meetings don't meet that definition of a good meeting, particularly ad-hoc discussions.
+Good meetings start from a clear purpose and agenda, but many meetings don't meet that definition, particularly ad-hoc discussions.
 If you ever find yourself in a conversation with an unclear goal, then **define the purpose**.
 Take a moment to ask if your understanding of what the group hopes to accomplish is correct.
 This works best as a statement wrapped in a clarifying question along the lines of, "Just to check, our goal here is to decide whether to postpone launching the project by two weeks?"

 Note that defining the purpose can be disruptive if it's used too frequently.
 Rather than helping to clarify the conversation, in that case, it creates conversational churn.
 For the most part, try to avoid using it if someone else has already made an attempt.
 Meetings with multiple failed reframings almost always end with scheduling another meeting.